luluthedevil/pacman_python/README.md

 # pacman_python
-Just a silly pacman game made with python
+A pacman game made with python.
+In order o run it you gotta have the pygame installed, what is very simple through the pycharm.
+Have fun playing!